Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-The children have been asking to go camping for literally years so when we were invited to spend a week of the Easter holidays at Crealy Adventure Park’s Crealy Meadows in Devon it was the perfect opportunity to give the children a taste of the great outdoors.
+The children have been asking to go camping for literally years so when we were invited to have a self catering holiday for a week of the Easter holidays at Crealy Adventure Park’s Crealy Meadows in Devon it was the perfect opportunity to give the children a taste of the great outdoors.

 What were our first impressions of Crealy Meadows?

 We arrived a little early to Crealy and were given wristbands to go and explore the park until our accomodation was ready.
 As official check in time isn’t until 4pm it’s great that you can arrive during the day and make use of the facilities.

 Our Safari Tent was ready slightly early and I had a phone call to let me know we could go and collect the keys.
 We were given an information pack with everything we needed for our stay as well as a number for the barrier to get our cars in and out.
 Our whole time at the Crealy Meadows site felt so safe and secure because of this.

 What was the safari tent like at Crealy Meadows?

 Our tent was really well situated, a short walk from a toilet block and with parking for two cars outside.
 Our first impressions were brilliant – it had a mainly wooden frame with real doors and windows, a canvas roof, decking and a table and chairs outside and living space that was perfect for us.

 There was an open plan kitchen, living and dining area complete with a sofa bed, two bedrooms – one with bunks and one with a double bed – and a cabin bed style double with doors to close either side.
 The children thought this was great – like sleeping in their own private cupboard.

 Our safari tent had a fully equipped kitchen with everything we needed for our stay but you do need to bring things like tea towels, washing up supplies and spare bin bags.
 Our kitchen also had a hob, microwave oven and fridge which was all we needed to cook basic meals – and a lovely step up from actual camping!